ozrien/HERO-DriverStation/README.md

 Normally, the driver station is allowed only to work with the RoboRIO and its own Driver station class, which handles the UDP frames by itself.
 The software in this repo is what is needed to make an [ESP12F module](http://www.ctr-electronics.com/gadgeteer-wifi-module.html#product_tabs_technical_resources) along with a [HERO development board](http://www.ctr-electronics.com/hro.html) to talk with the Driver station and provide enough functionality to get a robot to drive using the driver station.
 # Quick Start Guide
-1. Ensure HERO is imaged with latest firmware
+1. Ensure HERO is imaged with latest firmware, see below for instructions on flashing the latest firmware
 2. Connect ESP Module to port 1 of HERO
 3. Deploy HERO_ESP_Writer project to HERO
 4. Keep an eye on the logs to ensure the file is written